 Foraging Huckleberries in the Tetons?

-Where: The million-dollar question for foraging huckleberries in the Tetons is where to look.
-Avid foragers keep their spots secret, but tagging along with an experienced huckleberry hoarder is your best chance for success.
+The million-dollar question for foraging huckleberries is where to look.
+Avid foragers keep their spots secret, so tagging along with an experienced huckleberry forager friend is your best chance for success.

-If you’re on your own, search for huckleberries in areas with partial to full sunlight, like old clear-cuts, burns, and heavily logged regions.
+Where to look when you don’t have a guide?
+Search for huckleberries in areas with partial to full sunlight, like old clear-cuts, burns, and heavily logged regions.
 Huckleberries thrive in open canopies that allow more sunlight to reach the forest floor.
-Look for them at elevations between 3,000 ft to 7,500 ft in disturbed areas, including old burn zone (20 – 50-year-old burns), ski runs, and partially-forested spots.
-Huckleberries have been known to grow along the Teton Pass, GTNP, and Yellowstone NP.
-Explore some trail options on our trail search page on JH Nordic.
+Look for bushes at elevations between 3,000 ft to 7,500 ft in disturbed areas, including old burn zone (20 – 50-year-old burns), ski runs, and partially-forested spots.
+Huckleberries can be found on both sides of Teton Pass, and in Grand Teton and Yellowstone National Parks.
+Explore some trail options on the JH Nordic trail search page.

-However, climate change is impacting huckleberry habitats, leading to shifts in their distribution and growth patterns, with potential implications for the landscape and wildlife in Jackson Hole, Wyoming.
-Emphasizing sustainable foraging and addressing climate change is vital to preserving the joy of huckleberry foraging for future generations.
+Climate change is impacting huckleberry habitats, which will shift their habitats substantially to the north, leading to potential implications for the landscape and wildlife in Greater Yellowstone Ecosystem around Jackson Hole.
+Thoughtful foraging—pick only ripe berries, always leave some for the birds and mammals, and sustainable climate practices are vital to helping preserve the joy of huckleberry foraging for future generations.

 A map of projected changes of huckleberry habitats over the next 60 years.
-Regions in the US are projected to loose huckleberry habitats, while regions and Canada will gain them.
+Regions in the US are projected to lose huckleberry habitats, while regions in Canada will gain them.

 Huckleberry stained hands, the fingers are a bright magenta color

-1. Hand-picking only: Use your hands to pick the berries gently, leaving the plant and surrounding environment undisturbed.
+1. Hand-pick only.
+Use your hands to pick the berries gently, leaving the plant and surrounding environment undisturbed.
 Avoid using tools like bush rakes that may harm the plants.

-2. Only pick ripe berries: To ensure you’re picking ripe berries, look for colors ranging from blue to purple, indicating full ripeness.
+2. Only pick ripe berries.
+To ensure you’re picking ripe berries, look for colors ranging from blue to purple, indicating full ripeness.
 Avoid picking red or green berries as they may not be fully matured.
+They should roll off into your hand with only a little pull.

-3. Personal use: Only pick berries for personal consumption.
+3. Pick for personal use.
+Only pick berries for personal consumption.
 Avoid over-harvesting, which can disrupt the local ecosystem and wildlife.
 In Grand Teton National Park, berry collecting is an exception to the leave-no-trace rule.
 So, you can enjoy berry picking with a limit of one quart per species per person per day.

 Humans are not the only ones drawn to the delightful taste of huckleberries.
-The bears of Jackson Hole are particularly fond of this fruit.
+The bears of the Greater Yellowstone Ecosystem are particularly fond of this fruit.
 Huckleberries are a key food source for grizzlies during the summer, contributing significantly to their diet as they prepare for hibernation.
-When foraging for huckleberries, it’s essential to be mindful of your surroundings and carry bear spray as a precaution.
+When foraging, it’s essential to be mindful of your surroundings and carry bear spray.
 And remember, we are sharing the harvest with other animals who count on berries as a vital food source.

 A black bear snacking on some huckleberries straight from the bush

-Now that you have foraged huckleberries in the Tetons, it’s time to get creative in the kitchen!
-Here are some delicious recipes you can try:
+Now that you have a bucket of foraged huckleberries (unless you ate them all while foraging, which does happen sometimes), it’s time to get creative in the kitchen!
+Here are a few delicious ideas.

-1. Huckleberry Pancakes: A fun twist on the classic blueberry pancake
+1. Huckleberry Pancakes: A fun twist on the classic blueberry pancake.
+Stash a mason jar with huckleberries in your freezer for a huckleberry pancake treat in January.

-4. Huckleberry Simple Syrup: Make a batch of this huckleberry simple syrup and you can make Huckleberry lemonade or grab some rum, limes, and mint for some huckleberry mojitos
+4. Huckleberry Simple Syrup: Make a batch of this huckleberry simple syrup and you can make huckleberry lemonade or grab some rum, limes, and mint for huckleberry mojitos.

 A waffle cone, with a giant scoop of purple ice cream, huckleberry flavor